cased/supersonic/README.md

 # Supersonic

 Streamlined GitHub PR automation for modern applications.
-Supersonic provides a high-level API for programmatically creating and managing Pull Requests, designed specifically for AI and SaaS applications that need to propose changes to user repositories.
+Supersonic is a high-level API for creating and managing Pull Requests, designed specifically for AI and SaaS applications that need to propose changes to user repositories.

 ## Table of Contents